euclidjda/dnn-quant/README.md

 method.
 One is a Multilayer Perceptron Model (MLP) and the other is a Recurrent Neural Network Model (RNN).

-To train the MLP model.
+To train the MLP model (Note: at this point this does not work at all :-).

 ```shell
 $ cd exprmnts/holdout-exprmnts-1/